sergiuwaxmann/sergiuwaxmann/README.md

 ### Are you minding a project?
 Let’s talk.

-If you need a modern and powerful application for your business, startup or yourself, you can <a href="https://sickode.com">schedule a discovery call</a> or email me directly at <a href="mailto:sergiu@sickode.com?subject=Let's%20talk">sergiu@sickode.com</a>.
+If you need a modern and powerful application for your business, startup or yourself, you can <a href="https://tidycal.com/sickode">schedule a meeting</a> or email me directly at <a href="mailto:sergiu@sickode.com?subject=Let's%20talk">sergiu@sickode.com</a>.

 ## 💻 Tech Stack